owfm/step-functions-human-workflow-demo/README.md

 You'll need Serverless Framework set up on your machine to run this app.

 After cloning this project, go into the step-function folder.
-In `serverless.yml`, update `profile` to reflect a profile in your AWS credentials file.
+In `serverless.yml`, update `profile` to reflect a profile in your local AWS credentials file.
 Then run:

     yarn
     sls deploy